 Located near Amsterdam Central Station, the OBA Public Library at Oosterdokskade houses thousands of books in multiple languages.
 Come here to relax, study, or catch up on the latest novel.
 The upstairs café is also accessible, with a nice city view over the water.

-10. Eat out at one of Amsterdam’s wheelchair-friendly restaurants
+10. Eat out at one of Amsterdam’s wheelchair accessible restaurants

-Last but not least, make sure to grab a coffee or a bite to eat in one of Amsterdam’s wheelchair-friendly restaurants.
+Last, but not least, make sure to grab a coffee or a bite to eat in one of Amsterdam’s wheelchair accessible restaurants.
 Some of my personal favourites include MOJO Japanese Kitchen, Frank’s Smoke House, and Vondelpark 3.

-For more recommendations about wheelchair-friendly things to do in Amsterdam, visit the Able Amsterdam website or Instagram page.
+For more recommendations about wheelchair accessible things to do in Amsterdam, visit the Able Amsterdam website or Instagram page.

 3 Days In Amsterdam: A Wheelchair Users Travel Guide to Amsterdam